If you’re thinking about buying a new toilet and searched online to find the ideal option, you may have heard of Kohler toilets.

 Buttons and Levers

 Installing a new toilet in your house isn’t as difficult as it might seem.
-Check these simple steps to learn how to install the Kohler Archer toilet very easily.
+First, if you’re replacing an existing toilet, be sure to remove the old model from your bathroom.
+Then, check these 5 simple steps to learn how to install the Kohler Archer toilet:

 Prepare the Floor

 First, put a rag or a piece of cloth into the soil pipe to prevent odor.
 This will also prevent debris from falling in.
-Then, remove the soil pipe but make sure to also remove burrs with a knife.
+Then, remove the soil pipe, making sure to also remove any burrs with a knife.
 Attach the flange and the pipe and make sure that the pipe’s collar rests on the floor.

 Install the Soil Pipe and Flange

-Now, wipe the primer on the inner part of the closet bend and on one end of the soil pipe.
+Now, wipe primer on the inner part of the closet bend and on one end of the soil pipe.
 Then, apply PVC cement to the same places and quickly twist the pipe into the bend.
 Apply cement to the other end of the pipe and twist the flange onto the pipe.
-Make sure that the collar is properly secured to the floor and use steel screws to tighten it.
+Make sure that the collar is properly secured to the floor, using steel screws to tighten it.

 Solder the Valve

 Shut off the water supply line and place a bucket under it.
 When the pipe is drained, remove the handle and stem from the valve.
-Heat the supply line joint, and when it’s hot enough, remove the flame and apply solder.
+Heat the supply line joint, and once hot enough, remove the flame and apply solder.

 Install the Wax Ring and the Tank

-Insert collar bolts into the proper flange spots and press the wax ring over it.
-Place the toilet in the right position, but make sure that each hole is positioned properly.
+Insert collar bolts into the proper flange spots and press on the wax ring.
+Place the toilet in the right position, making sure that each hole is positioned properly.
 Next, add the rubber tank-to-bowl washer at the tank’s bottom and lower the tank onto the bowl.
 Make sure to add a nylon washer onto the bolts and tighten them with your hand.
-Use a screwdriver when they stop, but don’t over tighten or the plastic might break.
+Use a screwdriver to fully tighten the bolts, but don’t over-tighten or the plastic might break.

 Install the Supply Line

 As you can see, buying the Kohler Archer toilet can be an excellent long-term investment.
 It’s relatively affordable and offers some of the same great features that top-quality, expensive units offer.
-If you still wish to shop on your own, be sure to check our buying tips.
+If you still wish to shop on your own, be sure to check our buying tips for more recommendations.